isomerpages/govtech-gobusiness-main/pages/blog/2023-03-31-post-unpackt.md

 Already, Singapore has been taking steps to become a Zero Waste Nation.
 The [Mandatory Packaging Reporting](https://www.nea.gov.sg/our-services/waste-management/mandatory-packaging-reporting){:target="_blank"}{:rel="noopener"} scheme, for instance, requires companies to provide information on the packaging they are introducing into the country annually.

-“We might as well buck while [the trend] is new, so that we have time to finetune the process [of reducing packaging waste],” Florence says.
+“We might as well buck [the trend] while it's new, so that we have time to finetune the process [of reducing packaging waste],” Florence says.

 ![Gravity bins for bulk sale of food items](/images/blog/content/Unpackt 2.jpg)
-<figcaption>While there may be initial start-up costs when businesses decide to remove packaging, they can benefit from cost savings in the long run (Source: Unpackt)</figcaption>
+<figcaption>While there may be initial start-up costs when businesses decide to remove packaging, they can benefit from cost savings in the long run (Image: Unpackt)</figcaption>

 Nevertheless, she acknowledges that pursuing sustainability and making the effort to reduce packaging waste can be time consuming and troublesome, but believes that someone, somehow, has to start making a change.